 Darfur: the dangers of celebrity imperialism

-Sending Blackwater to Sudan?
-The eccentric war-hungry activists of the Save Darfur lobby have taken leave of their senses.
+From having talks with Blackwater to trying to fly unmanned aerial vehicles over Darfur, the war-hungry celebrities and activists of the Save Darfur lobby have taken leave of their senses.

 The campaign to ‘raise awareness’ of the conflict in the Darfur region of Sudan has been highly successful.
 The Save Darfur Coalition has generated huge publicity, particularly in the US, attracting the support of Hollywood celebrities such as George Clooney and endorsements from numerous politicians, including both US presidential candidates.
 Britain’s Africa minister, Lord Mark Malloch-Brown, has praised the ‘fantastic’ achievements of this ‘exciting new activism’ (1).